visualia/visualia/docs/components/v-slider.md

 # v-slider

-Component that changes numeric variable with a slider.
+`<v-slider />` is a component that changes a numeric variable with a slider.

 #### Usage with global variable